-10.10.
-BENEFIT PAYMENTS
+10.10 BENEFIT PAYMENTS

 If you have not paid the provider and you include the provider's name, address and tax identification number, the claims administrator will pay the provider directly.
-If you have already paid the provider and this fact is clearly shown on the claim form, the claims administrator will send the benefit check to you along with the EOB form
+If you have already paid the provider and this fact is clearly shown on the claim form, the claims administrator will send the benefit check to you along with the EOB form a) Submit your bills with a claim form for each family member.

-10.11.
-BEFORE FILING A CLAIM
+10.11 BEFORE FILING A CLAIM